Skip to main content

 • Coadministration of tizanidine, thioridazine, alosetron, or pimozide with fluvoxamine is contraindicated.

-• Fluvoxamine may enhance anticoagulant effects of antiplatelets and anticoagulants; consider additional monitoring when these drugs are used concomitantly with fluvoxamine.
+• Fluvoxamine may enhance the anticoagulant effects of antiplatelets and anticoagulants.
+Consider additional monitoring when these drugs are used concomitantly with fluvoxamine.

 • The use of MAOIs concomitantly with fluvoxamine or within 14 days of treatment with fluvoxamine is contraindicated.